-On April 18, 2017 the Company issued a convertible unsecured note (the "Note") to a non-arm's length lender, a director of the Company (the "Lender"), for an aggregate principal amount of \$500,000.
-The Lender has the option but not an obligation to exchange all or part of the Note and accrued interest (the "Option Exercise") into common shares of the Company under the same terms and conditions of, and as a participant in, an expected private placement funding the Company intends to undertake.
-The Note will mature in one year and bear interest at 10% per annum from the date the funds were advanced until the earlier of:
+On April 18, 2017 the Company issued a second convertible unsecured note (the "Note") to a non-arm's length lender, a director of the Company (the "Lender"), for an aggregate principal amount of \$500,000, under similar terms to the February 9 Note issue.
+Note proceeds were dedicated for the purposes of meeting Company acquisition and expansion obligations and for general corporate purposes.